tomtheisen/stax/docs/instructions.md

 `Y`  	|Peek and write register y.

 ## Prefix Directives
 Some instructions behave differently when they are the first character in a program.
+These directives do not apply if the implicit eval of standard input succeeded.

 char	|Name        	|Description
 --- 	|---         	|---